Marine Corps Air Station El Toro: History

 In May 1942, Lieutenant Colonel William Fox was directed to select the sites for all of the Marine Corps' West Coast air stations.
 Fox sought the most expeditious and low cost option and thus chose the already existing airports of El Centro, Mojave and Santa Barbara.
 For the fourth station, he chose land that had previously been looked at by the U.S. Navy for a blimp base.
 The Marine Corps gave the owner of the land, a farmer named James Irvine Sr., $100,000 for 4000 acre including 1600 acre designated for a blimp base.
-Construction of MCAS El Toro began on August 3, 1942 on land previously owned by the Irvine Company.
+Construction of MCAS El Toro began on 3 August 1942 on land previously owned by the Irvine Company.
 The company greatly resisted the station's construction at this site, which at the time contained the largest lima bean field in North America, which was the company's prime source of revenue.
-The name "El Toro" came from the nearby small community which in 1940 only had a population of 130 people.
+The name "El Toro" came from the nearby small community of El Toro, now incorporated as Lake Forest, which in 1940 only had a population of 130 people.

-The base headquarters was established on November 4, 1942 and the first landing occurred in late November when a Major Michael Carmichael, flying from Camp Kearny, was forced to make an emergency landing among the construction equipment.
-The runways and taxiways were completed by 1 December 1942 and all squadron hangars were complete by 15 January 1943.
+The base headquarters was established on 4 November 1942, and the first landing occurred in late November when Major Michael Carmichael, flying from Camp Kearny, was forced to make an emergency landing among the construction equipment.
+The runways and taxiways were completed by 1 December 1942, and all squadron hangars were complete by 15 January 1943.
 Barracks and officer's quarters were ready by 20 January.
 January 1943 also saw the first operational units arriving at MCAS El Toro.
 First aboard were Marine Aircraft Group 41 and VMF-113.
 They were followed later in the month by VMSB-142, VMF-224, VMSB-231 and VMSB-232, who were returning from fighting during the Battle of Guadalcanal in order to re-organize, re-equip and train.
 The station was formally commissioned on 17 March 1943, with Colonel Theodore B. Millard as the first commanding officer.
 Soon after its opening, MCAS El Toro was handling the largest tactical aerodrome traffic on the Pacific Coast.